Charalampos Tzoulis: Neuro-SysMed

-Tzoulis is the head of the Neurodegeneration Research Program and principal investigator for Parkinson's disease at the Neuro-SysMed Center.
-Neuro-SysMed is funded by the Norwegian Research Council and conducts clinical research on four neurological disease-groups: Parkinson's disease and related disorders, amyotrophic lateral sclerosis, dementia disorders, including Alzheimer’s disease and dementia with Lewy bodies, and multiple sclerosis.
+Neuro-SysMed is a Norwegian Center for Clinical Treatment Research funded by the Research Council of Norway.
+Tzoulis is Center Director and Head of the Parkinson's disease research program.
+The center conducts clinical research on four neurological disease-groups: Parkinson's disease and related disorders, amyotrophic lateral sclerosis, dementia disorders, including Alzheimer's disease and dementia with Lewy bodies, and multiple sclerosis.

 K.G.
 Jebsen Center for Parkinson's Disease

-The overarching goal of the K.G.
-Jebsen Centre for Parkinson’s disease is to elucidate mechanisms driving the initiation and progression of Parkinson’s disease and related disorders and to identify molecular disease subtypes, so that tailored treatment may be developed and tested.
-This will enable design and test targeted therapies for each emerging molecular disease subtype, thus setting the foundation for tailored, personalized medicine for individuals with Parkinson's disease.
+The K.G.
+Jebsen Centre for Parkinson's Disease investigates the mechanisms underlying the initiation and progression of Parkinson's disease and related disorders, with the aim of identifying molecular disease subtypes and developing personalized therapies.
 The center is funded by the K.G.
-Jebsen Foundation together with the University of Bergen.
+Jebsen Foundation together with the University of Bergen and is directed by Tzoulis.